YannickRtz/StroboCop/readme.md

 # StroboCop

 Too many DJs with too many screens?
-Get you party in shape and your screens in sync!
+Get your party in shape and your screens in sync!
 StroboCop will use all your screens to display “light shows” of varying sophistication, but constant greatness.

 *Prime directive: [party on, dudes](https://www.youtube.com/watch?v=N_yJFLvmjJY).* (Which means girls.)